Frequently Asked Questions...

 How old do I need to be to race at CIRC?

 To enter a race at CIRC you must be 13 year of age or older on race day.
 CIRC is a satellite regatta on the World Indoor Rowing circuit and aligns its race age categories to the format and events at the World Championships.
-Competitors must be age 14 or older to be eligible to win the airfare prize to Boston based on their race score against the qualifying standards.
+Competitors must be age 14 or older to be eligible to win the airfare prize to Alexandria based on their race score against the qualifying standards.

 Do I have to finish ahead of someone to medal at CIRC?